USGCRP/gcis-conventions/README.md

-# gcis-conventions
+# GCIS Conventions

 Reposity for the collection, management, and versioning of the GCIS data management conventions.